Treatment for shingles

 Fatigue

-Shingles are caused by a virus, in fact, the same virus that causes chickenpox, varicella-zoster.
+A virus causes shingles—the same virus that causes chickenpox, known as varicella zoster.
 In the case of those previously exposed to chickenpox, the virus remains dormant in their nervous system even after they recover.

-When the virus is re-activated by factors including disease, stress, aging, or some combination of the three, it travels up the nerve to affect the skin in the area of skin related to that nerve.
+When the virus is re-activated by factors including disease, stress, aging, or some combination of the three, it travels up the nerve to affect the area of skin related to that nerve.
 Anyone who has had chickenpox can get shingles, even if infected and recovered years ago.

 Additionally, the blisters caused by shingles are full of the chickenpox virus and can transmit to other people.
-While most adults are immune to chickenpox, those who never had chickenpox or those with weakened immune systems are at risk for catching chickenpox from those with shingles.
+While most adults are immune to chickenpox, those who have never had chickenpox or those with weakened immune systems are at risk of catching chickenpox from those with shingles.

 Note: Shingles are also a result of an HIV infection.